cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 - [ ] 7.
 Consider NUMERIC fields with null to 0 for easier math. all_sessions.totaltransationrevenue, all_sessions.transactions, all_sessions.sessionqualitydim, all_sessions.productrefundamount, all_sessions.productquantity, all_sessions.productrevenue, all_sessions.itemquantity, all_sessions.itemrevenue, all_sessions.transactionrevenue; not modified as math unaffected and too time consuming.
 - [X] 8.
 Investigate all_sessions.itemrevenue is STRING when revenue should probably be NUMERIC.
 - [X] 9.
 Investigate purpose of all_sessions.column28.
 Is this empty?
 Bad data import?
-- [ ] 10.
-Investigate analytics.units_sold is STRING when expecting NUMERIC.
+- [ ] 10. ???
 - [X] 11.
 Check products.sentimentscore violates not-null constraint, should these be zero?
 FIXED in 1(f)
 - [X] 12.
 Check products.sentimentmagnitude violates not-null constraint, should these be zero?
 FIXED in 1(g)
-- [ ] 13.
-Investigate DUPLICATE fields sales_report.name, sales_report.stockLevel, sales_report..restockingLeadTime, sales_report.sentimentScore, sales_report.sentimentMagnitude in both products and sales_reports TABLE?
+- [X] 13.
+Investigate DUPLICATE fields sales_report.name, sales_report.stockLevel, sales_report.restockingLeadTime, sales_report.sentimentScore, sales_report.sentimentMagnitude in both products and sales_reports TABLE?